2.4. Applications and systems structures#

 Such information extraction methods are today predominantly machine learning methods.
 A typical configuration is illustrated on the right, where the systems is trained off-line with a database of speech and corresponding labels.
 Once the system has been trained, it “knows” how to derive labels from speech input, such that in the actual use (application) of the model, it can classify input speech to give an estimate of the label.

 In many cases, information extraction can also be implemented as a signal processing task, where we use prior knowledge of the signal to device our algorithm.
 For example, for estimating the fundamental frequency (pitch) of a speech signal, we can readily use our knowledge to device efficient algorithms.
-Such algorithms are usually an order of magnitude simpler than machine learning methods, but if the task is complicated, then the accuracy the output is reduced correspondingly.
+Such algorithms are usually an order of magnitude simpler than machine learning methods, but if the task is complicated, then the accuracy of the output is reduced correspondingly.

 struct2